 I had an instant panic attack.
-How could I do this to my beautiful outfits that I had spent so much time picking out, buying and/or designing myself?
+How could I do this to the beautiful outfits that I had spent so much time picking out, buying, and/or designing myself?
 How could I throw away my hard-earned money?
 The very thought was preposterous.

 It took two weeks before I was able to begin the difficult process of deciding what needed to go and what needed to stay.
 I got out a notebook and wrote down two words in large print.
 The words were “keep” and “go”.

 The keep pile was for all those things I was certain I would be able to wear.
 The go pile, on the other hand, was for the nopes and maybes.
 I sat on my bed for two hours before I could even begin.